AnnikenJE/AnnikenJE/README.md

 ---

 ### On AI
 I write code by hand, and I also code agentically with tools like Claude Code.
-Most repos here are written without AI assistance, but I'm experimenting with more agentic coding.
-Each repo's README says which it is, and exactly where the line between my work and the agent's went.
+Most repos here are written without AI assistance, but I'm experimenting with more AI-assisted coding.
+Each repo's README says which it is, and exactly where the line between my work and the agents went.
 I've started using Claude for commit messages and to help write documentation.

 ---